paixel-company/napari-zarr-loader/README.md

 **v0.1.7:**

-- For squeeze_output=False when opening .ims file for Napari compatibility
+- For squeeze_output=False when opening .zarr file for Napari compatibility

 **v0.1.8:**